Willianwg/country-info/README.md

 # or
 yarn dev

-The frontend will be running on port `3000` by default and will communicate with the backend on port `3001`.
+The frontend will be running on port `3000` by default and will communicate with the nest on port `3001`.

 ## Running the Project

-- **Backend**: Access [http://localhost:3001](http://localhost:3001) to check the API functionality.
+- **nest**: Access [http://localhost:3001](http://localhost:3001) to check the API functionality.
 - **Frontend**: Access [http://localhost:3000](http://localhost:3000) to view the React/Next.js application.

-The frontend consumes the backend API to display detailed information about the countries.
+The frontend consumes the nest API to display detailed information about the countries.

 ## Testing

-### Backend
+### nest
-To run the tests in the backend (Nest.js), use the following command: npm run test
+To run the tests in the nest (Nest.js), use the following command: npm run test
 # or
 yarn test